EveThan/HackED_2022_Notes-on-paper/README.md

 # Notes on Paper: Play piano by tapping on your paper
-## HackED 2022: Best use of Google Cloud
+## HackED 2022: Winner of Best use of Google Cloud

 <br>